TheoF6/BSE_Template_Portfolio/index.md

 ![spectrum](d0178215-cfb2-46e7-9120-84fe0c66db0e.jpg)

 At first, the spectrum analyzer seemed very daunting and challenging to add on.
 I was researching and only a few people had done it before, and no one had ever integrated it into a MIDI controller.
-The first step of this modification was to get the OLED screeen working.
+The first step of this modification was to get the OLED screen working.
 I found a code that allowed me to display a custom image on the screen, and it seemed to work fine.

 ![Fishe](af92511c-3bb9-4c74-8286-3bb0555cde82.jpg)